-He gave me such a look that I felt as though I had just suggested the reality of the Easter Bunny.
+He gave me such a look that I felt as though I had just told him Ike had put Marlene Dietrich in charge of the Third Army.
 We sipped our drinks in silence, only the clicking of crockery from other diners in the restaurant.

 ‘I almost bought it,’ he said.